ImChong/Pratice_Cmake/README.md

 # Practice_Cmake

-Template for c language within VSCode CMake Environment
+This is a template for c language within VSCode CMake Environment

-This is an example project using CMake.

 The requirements are: